mellinoe/veldrid-docs/articles/getting-started/getting-started-part1.md

 ## Create a new Project

 This walkthrough assumes you are using the .NET Core toolchain, although the same code could be run on .NET Framework or Mono.
-Veldrid is a .NET Standard 2.0 library, so you will need the .NET Core 2.0 SDK, or a
+Veldrid is a .NET Standard 2.0 library, so you will need the .NET Core 2.0 SDK, or a .NET Framework version that supports .NET Standard 2.0.

 Create a new console application by running `dotnet new console`, or by using a "New Project" dialogue in Visual Studio or other IDE.
 Then, add a reference to these two NuGet packages: